stappersg/vBook/src/install/source/freebsd.md

 ### Starting with a non privileged user

-vSMTP comes with a mechanism to drop privileges at vSMTP startup.
 If you want to start with an other mechanism please follow these instructions.
 You must grant the rights to the user to bind on ports <1024.
 The [kernel] must be updated to support network [ACL].
 Add to these options to the KERNEL file and rebuild it.

 [kernel]: https://docs.freebsd.org/en/books/handbook/kernelconfig/
 [ACL]: https://docs.freebsd.org/en/books/handbook/mac/